Attorney For Removing A Home Lien

 If you have a lien against your home due to an IRS tax debt or lawsuit judgment, you may be able to have that lien removed by filing bankruptcy.
-At the Law Office of Paul L. Urich in Orlando, Florida, our lawyers offer a free initial consultation to explain how home liens work and whether your lien can be removed by filing bankruptcy.
+At the Law Office of Paul L. Urich, P.A. in Orlando, Florida, our lawyers offer a free initial consultation to explain how home liens work and whether your lien can be removed by filing bankruptcy.

 A home lien represents a secured debt, since it is backed up by the value of your home.
 While Florida homestead laws protect equity in homes from legal judgments, having a judgment lien against your home will create a problem when you try to sell it.
 If you sell or refinance your home, the lien would have to be paid at closing in order to provide clear title to the buyer.